Where: Columbia & Addison

-Monday, May 29
+Monday, May 28

 7:30 - 10 am

 While we’re in the area, we’ll swing by Addison Marsh to look for migrating shorebirds and waterfowl such as Blackbellied Plover, Red Knot, and Greenwinged Teal.
 This large salt marsh attracts a variety of waders and dabblers, and offers good viewing opportunities from dry ground.

-Where to start: Meet your guide at the small parking area just west of the Route 1 bridge over the Chandler River in Jonesboro.
-The lot is adjacent to a church.
-We will carpool from there up to the blueberry barrens, return to the vehicles after that excursion and caravan together to Addison where we will park in the Post Office parking lot.
+Meet at the small parking area in Jonesboro just west of the US 1 bridge over the Chandler River—about 24 miles south of Whiting on US 1 and about 8 miles south of Machias.
+The lot is on your left (the northbound side of US 1) and adjacent to a church.
+We will carpool from there up to the blueberry barrens, return to the vehicles, and caravan together to Addison where we will park in the Post Office parking lot.
 We will carpool again a short distance to the Addison marshes.
-If time and weather permit, we may continue our birding in the South Addison or Harrington area for warblers and other migrants.
+Restrooms are available at convenience stores along the route.